kingparra/hpfp/08_-_recursion/notes.rst

    separate graph for the control flow and data flow of a program, there is one graph that represents both.
 This makes execution of a Haskell program less like updating registers of a machine that advances a program counter, and more like evaluating a system of equations in algebra.

-   Exceptions are also a mechanism for control flow, I suppose, but I don't know how that works yet.

-.. topic:: Recursive function calls as a means of expressing repetition

-   Recursive patterns of application correspond to repeated evaluation of subexpressions.
-This is similar to what loops are used for in imperative languages.

 .. topic:: Recursive function definitions without a name